 - A. Sr. Buck over 6 months of age

 - B. Sr. Doe over 6 months of age

 - C. Jr. Buck 2 -6 months of age

-- D. Jr. Doe 2- 6 months of age
+- D. Jr. Doe 2-6 months of age

-Rabbit Showmanship -Exhibitors must REGISTER during online Fair Entry process for showmanship classes.
-If 4-H member wins Jr. Showmanship, they must move up a showmanship level and upon reaching Sr. Showmanship may stay in that class for remainder of 4-H exhibit years.
-You are eligible to enter showmanship classes EVERY year of your 4-H career.
+Rabbit Showmanship - You must sign up for showmanship classes when you do your fair entries online.
+No additions to classes will be made on show day.
+If a 4-H member wins Jr. Showmanship, they must move up a showmanship level and upon reaching Sr.

+Showmanship may stay in that class for the remainder of 4-H exhibit years.
+If the 4-Her wins top award in the senior showmanship they must take one year off before participating in the senior showmanship again.